rwieruch/the-road-to-react-with-firebase/manuscript/chapter3.md

       );
     }
   }

-  return WithAuthentication;
-}

 export default withAuthentication;
 ~~~~~~~~

 If you are not familiar with higher order components, make sure to read this [gentle introduction](https://www.robinwieruch.de/gentle-introduction-higher-order-components/).
 It gives you an approachable way to learn about them.

-Third, there needs to be a mechanism to pass down the authenticated user object to the other components (e.g. Navigation component).
-As mentioned, we will use React's provider pattern with the context object.
+Fourth, there needs to be a mechanism to pass down the authenticated user object to the other components (e.g. Navigation component).
+As mentioned, we will use React's context API for it.
 Adjust your session handling higher order component to the following.

 {title="src/components/withAuthentication.js",lang=javascript}
 ~~~~~~~~
 import React from 'react';

 # leanpub-start-insert
-import PropTypes from 'prop-types';
+import AuthUserContext from './AuthUserContext';
 # leanpub-end-insert
 import { firebase } from '../firebase';

-const withAuthentication = (Component) => {
+const withAuthentication = (Component) =>
   class WithAuthentication extends React.Component {
     constructor(props) {
       super(props);